 has become a necessity.
 Before discussing various types of generators suitable for home use, let's briefly review how electricity is produced and what causes massive power outages.
 Technically speaking, electric energy (which is often casually called electricity

 ) is a secondary energy source.
-For practical use it is derived from other sources (called primary).
+For practical use it is derived from other sources (called primary), which can be stored and transported.
 This conversion may go through several steps.
 For example, in an electrical generator

 electricity is produced from mechanical energy, which in turned is extracted from various primary forms of energy.

 Currently, the dominating method of electricity generation employed in power plants is the one that uses steam turbines.
 These turbines burn fossil-based fuels or split atoms of nuclear material to heat water and make highly pressurized steam.
 The steam's pressure spins the blades on the turbine's shaft.
 The spinning shafts turns the generator's electromagnets inside electric coils.
 This creates an alternating magnetic field in the coils, which induces AC voltage.
 This voltage is then amplified and applied to the network of cables of the power grids.
 From there, distribution lines go to the transformers on utility poles or on the ground.
 They reduce the voltage to the level suitable for conventional household devices.

 In the US, all power generator stations are interconnected in the systems called grids

 .
 There are three main grids in the continental US: Eastern, Western and Texas.
 Within each grid, all electric generators are interconnected and synchronized.
 They are sharing the entire load in order to provide redundant power to all users.
 As a result, any changes in electricity generation or consumption at any point will change the loads on power generators and transmission lines at every other point.